-After realizing that abundant life is using your fullest potential before God, you might probably want to ask how you can achieve your fullest potential.
+After realising that abundant life is using your fullest potential before God, you might want to ask how you can achieve your fullest potential.

 Where can you find it?